Erupcja

-Erupcja (/pl/, lit. 'eruption') is an 2025 drama film, directed and produced by Pete Ohs, from a screenplay by Ohs, Jeremy O. Harris, Charli XCX, Lena Góra, and Will Madden.
-It stars XCX, Góra, O. Harris and Madden.
-It had its world premiere at the 2025 Toronto International Film Festival in the Centrepiece section on September 4, 2025.
+Erupcja (/pl/, lit. 'eruption') is a 2025 drama film directed and produced by Pete Ohs, from a screenplay by Ohs, Jeremy O. Harris, Charli XCX, Lena Góra, and Will Madden.
+It stars Charli XCX, Góra, Harris and Madden.

+It had its world premiere at the 2025 Toronto International Film Festival in the Centrepiece section on September 4, 2025, and was also released in theaters April 17, 2026.